-She continued, “The brief was to have many digital screens around the venue, we tried to put them in every place that a customer might be passing by to give us maximum opportunities.
+She continued, “The brief was to have as many digital screens around the venue as is physically possible.
+So we tried to put them on every wall, every place that a customer might be passing by to give us maximum opportunities.
 And we turned everything around in about eight weeks, so quite an extensive project, as you can imagine.”

 The complete solution features Tripleplay’s Digital Signage and IPTV platform which, along with Amino set-top boxes, manages and delivers content to around 200 LED displays – primarily from LG, with 25 70in LED displays from NEC in the concourse areas.
 The displays are mounted with a range of solutions from Vogel’s, with additional mounting in the foyer and box office handled by universal display mounts from Peerless.

-Prior to the install, the venue had a number of shortcomings: “We just felt we needed a venue that was much more engaging with our customers.
+Prior to the install, the venue had a number of shortcomings: “It was a little bit dated, having been here for 16 or 17 years,” says Killen.
+“We just felt we needed a venue that was much more engaging with our customers.
 The digital screens, our app, and all of the digital assets that we have now allow us to interact with the customer and give them something visually pleasing to look at when in the venue.
-Quite often doors may open for an event at about half past six, and an artist might not take to the stage till nine o’clock so there’s a lot of dwell time around the foyer and the concourse areas, so the screens have really enhanced what we can communicate to our customers.” says Killen.
+Quite often doors may open for an event at about half past six, and an artist might not take to the stage till nine o’clock so there’s a lot of dwell time around the foyer and the concourse areas, so the screens have really enhanced what we can communicate to our customers.”

-Customer engagement, particularly during large period of dwell time at the venue, was extremely important to the SSE Arena Belfast.
+Customer engagement, particularly during large period of dwell time at the venue, was extremely important to the CEO of the Odyssey Trust, who runs the SSE Arena Belfast.
 Heavily influenced and inspired by the operation of a number of US stadiums, optimising fan interaction was paramount to driving and increasing revenue.
 In fact, due to the arena’s success, they are now hosting other venues from across the UK and Europe on a monthly basis to demonstrate how the venue has developed.